ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-create-extensible-steps.md

 [DO: Create configurable and extensible steps](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/steps/do-create-extensible-steps.md)
 ```

-When creating steps templates to be reused across several jobs, consider adding
+When creating steps templates to be reused by different people and/or across
-some or all of the following parameters to make them more flexible and easier to
+several jobs, consider adding some or all of the following parameters:
-reuse:

 - condition: condition expression to determine whether to run the steps
 - continueOnError: Continue running even on failure?